swagger-api/swagger-ui/README.md

 ### Build using Docker

-To build swagger-ui using a docker container:
+To build swagger-ui using a Docker container:

 ```
 docker build -t swagger-ui-builder .